Watudube/Project-SLFW/documentation/DesignDocument.md

 The tech-stack described above allows for the project to implement a hybrid of the MVC software architecture pattern and real-time client-server sync: backend Models are mutated via controller logic (FastAPI), and changes are streamed to the frontend where lightweight client-side models are reconstructed and rendered.
 This allows authoritative world logic on the server while providing responsive client-side views.

-In this hybrid architecture, it is imperative that all model state changes occur only at the backend which maintains the “one source of truth”, such that users are not able to maliciously compromise the integrity of the models’ state.
+In this hybrid architecture, it is imperative that all model state changes occur only at the backend which maintains the “Authoritative Source of Truth”, such that users are not able to maliciously compromise the integrity of the models’ state.
 Data sent to the frontend should only be what is required for the user’s client to render what the users are allowed to perceive, and only what information the users are allowed to know.
 Information sent back from the frontend should only be action requests that are validated when received by the backend.

 For example, an enemy is rendered by the frontend application using positional data from the backend, and only information regarding the enemy’s health is provided to the player – all other information is filtered out by the backend.
 The player can then choose to attack the enemy, which sends an action request to the backend, and is then validated.
 If perhaps the enemy is too far from the player, the validation fails, and the player is informed via a return message.
 If the enemy is indeed in range, the attack succeeds, and a state change occurs in the backend and the original model is updated.
 Subsequently, the updated model’s state is filtered again (to what is allowed for the frontend) and the updated data sent back to the frontend allows the re-rendering of the enemy with less health.